Gabro/CodePills/source/_posts/2012-11-26-latex-is-now-sublime.markdown

 # Tools Setup

 ## LaTeX
-Installing LaTeX on OSX is pretty straighforward: all it takes is to visit the MacTeX project page and download the installer.
+Installing LaTeX on OSX is pretty straighforward: all it takes is to visit the [MacTeX project page](http://www.tug.org/mactex/) and download the installer.
-The installation comes with a extensive collection of LaTeX packages and with many useful tools, such as TeXLive, a package manager, and BibDesk, a BibTeX guy.
+The installation comes with a extensive collection of LaTeX packages along with many useful tools, such as TeXLive, a package manager, and BibDesk, a BibTeX guy.

 ## Sublime Text 2
 [Sublime Text](http://www.sublimetext.com/) is an amazing editor.
 Period.